Maziar123/Util-SH/zArchive/README_PARAMS.md

 2. Variable names should be uppercase by convention
 3. Option names should be lowercase with hyphens
 4. Internal names should be lowercase without special characters
-5. All parameters are optional unless specified otherwise
+5. All parameters are optional unless specified with REQUIRE

 ## 🔍 Accessing Parameter Values